neomundi-io/.github/profile/README.md

 # NeoMundi.
 The AI thermometer.

-Runtime observability and governance for generative AI systems.
+Runtime observability and governance signals for generative AI systems.

-NeoMundi produces runtime governance signals and artifacts.
+NeoMundi is a runtime signal layer deployable above LLM stacks, agents, and orchestration systems.

+It helps AI teams measure instability, drift, and governance-relevant signals before enforcing policies.

+One API call.
+BYOK.
+Privacy first.
+No content storage.

+We provide the signal.
-The client system, configured policy, or responsible operator retains decision authority.
+Your system, policy, or responsible operator keeps decision authority.
-A runtime signal layer for AI teams who want to measure before they enforce.

-One API call, BYOK, observability & privacy first, no content storage, configurable governance later.

-OBS observes after generation.
-GOV governs during execution.

 OBS first.
 GOV when ready.

-We provide the signal.
-You keep decision authority.
 Call the instrument.
-Observe when your AI drifts.
-Set your thresholds.
+Observe the drift.
+Configure your thresholds.
 Govern in real time.

-Deployable above LLM stacks, agents and orchestration layers.

 <sub>FR · [Lire en français](./README.fr.md)</sub>